 In prospect planning, the more specific you can be the better.
 Narrowing your focus is critical if you want to speak directly to your client’s needs.

 We’ll start by helping you narrow your focus.
 How we do it depends on what you’re selling.
-The process usually involves some combination of logic, demographics, geographics, psychographics, behaviorgraphics, search patterns and sales history data.
+The process usually involves a combination of logic, demographics, geographics, psychographics, behaviorgraphics, search patterns and sales history data.

 The point is to shift your focus away from what you offer, and onto how to speak directly to your target client’s needs and their decision process.
 Rather than pitching your offering, you’re helping clients see how ideally suited your offering is for addressing their needs.
 This increase in relevance increases conversion rates and sales effectiveness.